thawkin3/react-17-feature-support/README.md

 - Callback refs
 - Legacy string refs

 `React.createRef()` and the `useRef` hook are the current recommended approaches.
 Callback refs are discouraged, and string refs are deprecated.
+But, all four of these approaches still work in React 17.

 ### Refs Docs